falcosecurity/falco/README.md

 And you will see an output event for any interactive process that touches a file with "sysdig" or ".txt" in its name!

+License Terms
+---
+Falco is licensed to you under the [GPL 2.0](./COPYING) open source license.